Azure/azure-powershell/src/DataProtection/docs/Initialize-AzDataProtectionRestoreRequest.md

   - `[Tag <IDppProxyResourceTags>]`: Proxy Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.

 `RESTORECONFIGURATION <KubernetesClusterRestoreCriteria>`: Restore configuration for restore.
-Use this parameter to restore with KubernetesService.
+Use this parameter to restore with AzureKubernetesService.
   - `IncludeClusterScopeResource <Boolean>`: Gets or sets the include cluster resources property.
 This property if enabled will include cluster scope resources during restore.
   - `ObjectType <String>`: Type of the specific object - used for deserializing
   - `[ConflictPolicy <ExistingResourcePolicy?>]`: Gets or sets the Conflict Policy property.
 This property sets policy during conflict of resources during restore.